MdMirajAnsari/InterviewNavigator/React/React-Concept.md

 ## **What is React Fiber?**

-How does the JavaScript event loop work?

-What are promises, and how do they differ from async/await?

-What is the difference between shallow and deep copying in JavaScript?

-Explain the purpose of React hooks.
-How does useEffect work?

-What is the significance of key props in React lists?

 ## Difference between virtual dom and shallow dom?

 Shadow DOM provides encapsulation for reusable web components, isolating their styles and structure, while Virtual DOM is a performance optimization technique used by JavaScript frameworks like React to minimize direct manipulation of the browser's real DOM= .
 The key distinction is that Shadow DOM is a browser technology for component isolation, and Virtual DOM is a conceptual strategy for efficient UI updates.